DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: : A Diagnostic Evaluation Dataset for Compositional Visual Reasoning Skills

-We introduce \skilldata{}, a compositional diagnostic dataset and evaluation toolkit that evaluates visual reasoning skills of text-to-image generation models.
-Inspired by the VQA skill-concept analysis by \cite{Whitehead2021}, we define three visual reasoning skills: object recognition, object counting, and spatial relation understanding.
-To evaluate each skill, we calculate accuracy based on the detection results of the generated images, as illustrated in \cref{fig:skills}.
+We introduce \skilldata{}, a diagnostic evaluation dataset for compositional visual reasoning skills of text-to-image generation models.
+Inspired by the recent vision-language skill-concept analysis of Whitehead \etal~\cite{Whitehead2021}, we define three visual reasoning skills: object recognition, object counting, and spatial relation understanding.\footnote{There are other skills for image generation that the current three skills do not cover (\eg{}, text rendering).
+In this work, we focus on introducing skill-specific evaluation with object control skills fundamental to more complex skills.} To evaluate each skill, we calculate accuracy based on the detection results of the generated images, as illustrated in \cref{fig:skills}.
 In the following, we explain the skill definitions (\cref{sec:skills}) and the data collection process (\cref{sec:data_collection}).